Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: Regularity for solutions to the pure and coupled Yang--Mills equations

 We have the following generalization of \cite[Theorem 5.3]{ParkerGauge}, due to Parker, and \cite[Proposition 3.7]{FL1}, due to the author and Leness, from the case of $d = 4$ to arbitrary $d \geq 2$.

-\begin{thm}[Regularity for solutions to the Yang-Mills equation] Let $(X,g)$ be a closed, Riemannian, smooth manifold of dimension $d \geq 2$, and $G$ be a compact Lie group, and $P$ be a smooth principal $G$-bundle over $X$.
-If $d/2 < q < \infty$ and $A$ is a $W^{1,q}$ connection on $P$ that is a weak solution to the Yang-Mills equation with respect to the Riemannian metric $g$, then there exists a $W^{2,q}$ gauge transformation $u \in \Aut(P)$ such that $u(A)$ is a $C^\infty$ Yang-Mills connection on $P$. \end{thm}
+\begin{thm}[Regularity for solutions to the Yang--Mills equation] Let $(X,g)$ be a closed, smooth Riemannian manifold of dimension $d \geq 2$, and $G$ be a compact Lie group, and $P$ be a smooth principal $G$-bundle over $X$.
+If $q \in (4/3,\infty)$ obeys $q > d/2$ and $A$ is a $W^{1,q}$ connection on $P$ that is a weak solution to the Yang--Mills equation with respect to the Riemannian metric $g$, then there exists a $W^{2,q}$ gauge transformation $u \in \Aut(P)$ such that $u(A)$ is a $C^\infty$ Yang--Mills connection on $P$. \end{thm}

 \begin{proof} We proceed as in the proof of \cite[Proposition 3.7]{FL1} and note that the affine space $\sA(P)$ of $C^\infty$ connections on $P$ is dense in the affine space $\sA^{1,q}(P)$ of $W^{1,q}$ connections on $P$ and so there exists a $C^\infty$ connection $A_0$ on $P$ such that